radeonxray/UFO-Exam/README.md

 ![SOF-MostWanted](/BlogAssignment/stackoverflow-MostWanted.png)

-When asked about the technologies the developers [loved](https://insights.stackoverflow.com/survey/2018#most-loved-dreaded-and-wanted), 67.0% said they loved _TS_ which placed it 4th out of 25, placing it only behind technologies such as _Python_ (68.0%), _Kotlin_ (75.1%) and _Rust_ (78.9%), but it notably beating _JS_ which placed 7th with 61.9%.
+When asked about the technologies the developers [loved](https://insights.stackoverflow.com/survey/2018#most-loved-dreaded-and-wanted), 67.0% said they loved _TS_ which placed it 4th out of 25, placing it only behind technologies such as _Python_, _Kotlin_ and _Rust_, but it notably beating _JS_ which placed 7th with 61.9%.

 ![SOF-MostLoved](/BlogAssignment/stackoverflow-MostLoved.png)

-So to summarize:
 While the surveys show that _JS_ is more “wanted” than _TS_, one reason for this could be because _TS_ is based on _JS_, thus knowledge and experience with _JS_ is required in order to work with _TS_.
 Furthermore, the fact that _TS_ beat _JS_ in the “Most Loved”-category would suggest that developers might be more happy working with _JS_ code when its _TS_, which perhaps might be because of features and tools found in _TS_.